ThatsVie/What-do-you-know-about-love/README.md

 ---

 ## Project Overview
 *What Do You Know About Love?* is a digital platform exploring love through personal reflections and AI-generated imagery.
-By pairing deeply human stories with AI visuals, this project challenges assumptions about art, emotion, and authenticity while inviting contributors and audiences to reconsider how love is expressed, perceived, and reimagined in a rapidly evolving world/
+By pairing deeply human stories with AI visuals, this project challenges assumptions about art, emotion, and authenticity while inviting contributors and audiences to reconsider how love is expressed, perceived, and reimagined in a rapidly evolving world.

-Users select a question about love, submit their response, and have their words transformed into response cards accompanied by AI-generated visuals.
+Participants select a question about love, submit their response, and have their words transformed into response cards accompanied by AI-generated visuals.
 The website serves as an evolving interactive archive, amplifying perspectives that highlight the many forms and expressions of love.

 📖 **Learn more about the project:** [About What Do You Know About Love?](https://whatdoyouknowaboutlove.com/about/)